RazanTandan/mintable_token_starknet/README.md

 This project implements a fully functional **ERC20-compatible token** written in **Cairo 1.0**, built using the [Scaffold Stark](https://scaffoldstark.com/docs/quick-start/installation) template.

-the contracts and tests are in snfoundry folder
+the contracts and tests are in ,b> packages/snfoundry </b> folder

 ### ✨ Features